You want your children to focus on one specific sport, so they can be a star player. But, is that the right thing to do?

 Overuse injuries are on the rise, due to early specialization and longer sports seasons.
 Young people are playing the same sports year-round instead of switching sports every season.
 And it is not just one sport where these injuries are occurring — it is all of them: swimming, football, baseball and volleyball, to name a few.
 However, the type of injury varies between sports.

 Call for an Appointment

 It is pretty clear that the more you perform a certain action to hone a skill, the more likely you are to master it.
 But, by specializing too soon, young athletes become more at risk of facing recurring injuries of overuse that can lead to lifelong problems and burnout.

 Types of Overuse Injuries

 If you notice pain from working out, back off your training and give your body time to rest.
 In the worst-case scenario, you might need to change sports altogether.
-If you are a parent with a child who is specializing in a sport make sure they are keeping track of how their body feels and try to get ahead of any potential overuse injuries by building in rest.
+If you are a parent with a child who is specializing in a sport, make sure they are keeping track of how their body feels and try to get ahead of any potential overuse injuries by building in rest time.

-If you are in the Los Angeles are and are looking for exceptional care from some of the top orthopaedic physicians in the world be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.
+If you are in the Los Angeles area and are looking for exceptional care from some of the top orthopaedic physicians in the world, be sure to schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.